Music of Washington (state): Punk rock

-Seattle's punk rock scene was always limited, but is important for its influence on the development of grunge as a distinct genre.
-In the 1970s, Ze Whiz Kidz made a unique and bizarre variety of confrontational music and helped launch a hardcore punk scene that included ZEKE, Mentors, RPA, The Rejectors, The Lewd, Violent World w/ Electra Blue The Refuzors, Crunchbird,Pod Six, The Enemy, and, most influentially, Solger and The Fartz, as well as new wave bands like The Heats, The Cowboys, The Meyce, The Telepaths, Visible Targets, Chinas Comidas, X-15 and UC5.
+In the 1970s, Ze Whiz Kidz helped launch a hardcore punk scene that included ZEKE, Mentors, RPA, The Rejectors, The Lewd, Violent World The Refuzors, Crunchbird, Pod Six, The Enemy, and, most influentially, Solger and The Fartz, as well as new wave bands like The Heats, The Cowboys, The Meyce, The Telepaths, Visible Targets, Chinas Comidas, X-15 and UC5.
 Hardcore skinhead bands like Extreme Hate, The Boot Boys and Firing Squad also gained a following.
 Green River, a punk rock band that splintered into Mudhoney and Mother Love Bone, was one of the first grunge bands.
 Also drawing on the punk rock scene were Melvins, Soundgarden, Nirvana, Fitz of Depression of Olympia and Vitimin C of Centralia.
 Musician Duff McKagan made his entry into the global rock scene in the punk rock scene of his hometown of Seattle.
-On the other side of the state, Spokane also contained an insular but vibrant punk and new wave scene in the 1980s, as chronicled in the documentary film SpokAnarchy!
+On the other side of the state, Spokane also contained a punk and new wave scene in the 1980s, as chronicled in the documentary film SpokAnarchy!

-In the early 2000s, Washington proved to be the breeding ground of a prominent experimental punk rock scene, with bands such as Botch, Pretty Girls Make Graves, These Arms Are Snakes, The Fall of Troy, Jaguar Love, and The Blood Brothers achieving dedicated cult followings.
+In the early 2000s, the experimental punk rock scene had bands such as Botch, Pretty Girls Make Graves, These Arms Are Snakes, The Fall of Troy, Jaguar Love,Unwound and The Blood Brothers.